Test prep · Common Entrance

 Used by

-Most UK independent schools admitting at age 13 (Year 9 entry) — many have moved to bespoke / pre-tests in recent years
+Most UK independent schools admitting at age 13 (Year 9 entry); many have moved to bespoke tests or pre-tests in recent years

 Sat in

-Year 8 — typically late spring / early summer
+Year 8, typically late spring or early summer

 Subjects

-English · Maths · Science · plus optional papers (Latin, French, History, Geography, Religious Studies, Greek, etc.)
+English, Maths, Science, plus optional papers (Latin, French, History, Geography, Religious Studies, Greek, and others)

 Common tutoring need

-Curriculum-content fluency · timed-paper technique · school-specific tailoring · pre-test (ISEB Common Pre-Test) preparation
+Curriculum-content fluency, timed-paper technique, school-specific tailoring, and pre-test (ISEB Common Pre-Test) preparation

 The independent-school entry landscape